- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 "We've learned from personal electronics that consumers aren't always looking for devices that do more, they just want it done better," said Nakamura.
 "People rarely read the directions for their smartphone because they know intuitively how to operate them.
 We believe vehicles should behave the same way – it's a new and better way to travel."

 Available audio systems include an advanced Bose® design with 11 speakers (including dual subwoofers), HD Radio® and SiriusXM® Satellite Radio (SiriusXM subscription required, sold separately).
-Also offered is NissanConnectSM with Navigation and Mobile Apps.
+Also offered as standard is NissanConnectSM with Navigation and Mobile Apps.